flippedAben/auto_cronometer/README.md

 Basically follow the instructions on [the Google Sheets API v4 Quickstart page](https://developers.google.com/sheets/api/quickstart/python).

+### Generate a service account JSON

+- Create a service account [here](https://console.cloud.google.com/iam-admin/serviceaccounts).
+- Create a key for the service account.
+    - Download the key as a JSON file into `setup_files`.

 ### Create `config.sh`

 This file should look like this: